-- Getting added as a AU to a credit card that is older than your own oldest credit card
+- Getting added as an AU to a credit card that is older than your own oldest credit card

 Scorecards Regarding Credit Repair

 Another thing you may want to consider about scorecards is in regard to repairing your credit.
-You will want to focus most on the marks that are having the biggest affect on your credit score.
-But again, even if the Fico scoring model is confidential, it is still based on common sense, so use your brain when reviewing your report to try to pin point the marks that may be a game changer on your overall credit score.
-For example, if you have three 30 day lates and one 90 day late, then the 90 day late may be the game changer.
+You will want to focus most on the marks that are having the biggest effect on your credit score.
+But again, even if the Fico scoring model is confidential, it is still based on common sense, so use your brain when reviewing your report to try to pinpoint the marks that may be a game-changer on your overall credit score.
+For example, if you have three 30 day lates and one 90 day late, then the 90 day late may be the game-changer.
 So wasting your time to only dispute one or two 30 day lates, will not increase much of your credit score.
 The same is true when it comes to charge offs.
 If you have 3 charge offs at the same exact time, if you’ll dispute only one, it will not make a big change to your credit score.
-What you will always look to dispute, is something that will change the overall picture on your credit report and will ultimately bring you in to a better scorecard.
+What you will always look to dispute, is something that will change the overall picture on your credit report and will ultimately bring you into a better scorecard.